GabraxVolz1/AML_FinalProject_SubLearning/README.md

 ## Citation and Acknowledgments
 If you build on this project, please cite:
-- Subliminal Learning (original paper): [arxiv:2507.14805](https://arxiv.org/pdf/2507.14805) — we expand Section 5.2 by testing prompt designs, not just example count.
+- “Subliminal Learning: Language Models transmit behavioral traits via hidden signals in data” (original paper): [arxiv:2507.14805](https://arxiv.org/pdf/2507.14805) — we expand Section 5.2 by testing prompt designs, not just example count.
-- Prompt-design ICL (Sep 2025): [arxiv:2509.23501](https://www.arxiv.org/pdf/2509.23501) — demonstrates that prompt format materially affects ICL performance; roleplay-like designs are often strongest.
+- “The Impact of Role Design in In-Context Learning for Large Language Models”: [arxiv:2509.23501](https://www.arxiv.org/pdf/2509.23501) — demonstrates that prompt format materially affects ICL performance; roleplay-like designs are often strongest.
-- Migliarini’s role-assumed replay project: [GitHub repository](https://github.com/Mamiglia/subliminal-learning.git) — inspired our fewSUA (chat-style) design.
+-  “Subliminal Learning: Extending In-Context Mechanisms” : [GitHub repository](https://github.com/Mamiglia/subliminal-learning.git) — inspired the project and the our research on prompt-design for ICL in Subliminal Learning.

 Acknowledgments
 - Thanks to course staff and peers for feedback and GPU time.
 Any errors or interpretations are our own.